Teaching, M.A.T.

 - Elementary Education (K–6);

-The bachelor's degree must be in a content major (minimum 30 credits); early childhood education (P–3), elementary education (K–6), and English as a Second Language (ESL) majors include: biology, chemistry, English, history, interdisciplinary studies, mathematics, natural sciences, psychology, and visual art; and Subject-Specific majors include biology, business, chemistry, exercise science, English, history, mathematics, and visual art.
+The bachelor's degree must be in a content major (minimum 30 credits); early childhood education (P–3) and elementary education (K–6) majors include: biology, chemistry, English, history, interdisciplinary studies, mathematics, natural sciences, psychology, and visual art; and Subject-Specific majors include biology, business, chemistry, exercise science, English, history, mathematics, psychology, and visual art.

 M.A.T.
 Program Sequence